XanderXAJ/.gitignore.global/README.md

 GitHub maintains a collection of globally useful gitignore files for many common tools that can be leveraged to make it much easier to avoid committing files.
 **But git can only reference one file, and Github only provides a collection of them!**

-So this project plugs the gap: it takes that collection of gitignore files and cats them into a single giant `.global.gitignore` file, ready for use with git.
+**So this project plugs the gap**: it takes that collection of gitignore files and cats them into a single giant `.global.gitignore` file, ready for use with git.

 ## Usage